Adatree/ui-components/README.md

 - Select Create personal access token.

 Create a `.npmrc` file in the root of the project
-Copy the config into the new file
+Copy the config below into the new file, updating YOUR_PERSONAL_ACCESS_TOKEN

 ```
 # Set URL for your scoped packages.